mjpritchard/test-decap-help/content/docs/software-on-jasmin/rocky9-migration-2024.md

 ### GridFTP server

-For users of certificate-based GridFTP only (specifially, `gsiftp://` using the `globus-url-copy` client), there is a new server:
+For users of certificate-based GridFTP only (specifically, `gsiftp://` using the `globus-url-copy` client), there is a new server:

 name | status
 --- | ---